n6ai/minze/docs/guide/components/styling.md

 :::

 ::: warning
 Custom elements are `display: inline` by default, in Minze however they are initialy set to `display: block`.
-To overwrite the bahavior use the `:host` selector.
+To overwrite this bahavior use the `:host` selector.
 :::

-## CSS Template
+## CSS

 The `css` property is used to define the scoped CSS for the component.
 It expects a function with a return value of type `string`.